What is Exchange email and calendar?

 Exchange is the email and calendar system previously used at UWF.

 What is Google Apps?

-Google Apps is a suite of web applications that includes Gmail and Google Calendar as well as collaboration tools such as Google Sites, Google Docs, and Google Talk.
+Google Apps is a suite of web applications that includes Gmail and Google Calendar as well as collaboration tools such as Google Sites, Google Drive, and Google Talk.

 Why are we moving from Exchange to Google Apps?

 On G-Day, faculty and staff will begin receiving new email messages in their UWF Gmail account (new mail will no longer be sent to Exchange).
 Also at that time, UWF Information Technology Services will start copying into Gmail all email messages sent/received prior to G-Day.